Euro Holds at Mid-January Lows

 1 min. read

-The euro held early losses, trading around $1.16, its weakest level since mid-January, as the US dollar strengthened on safe-haven demand amid a sharp escalation in the Middle East conflict, despite stronger-than-expected Eurozone inflation data.
+The euro held earlier losses, trading around $1.16, its weakest level since mid-January, as the US dollar strengthened on safe-haven demand amid a sharp escalation in the Middle East conflict, despite stronger-than-expected Eurozone inflation data.

 US President Donald Trump said the military campaign against Iran could last four to five weeks but emphasized that US forces are prepared to extend operations if needed.